InSpecLearn4SDL: Interpretable Spectral Features Predict Conductivity in Self-Driving Doped Conjugated Polymer Labs: Introduction

 Successful doping of CPs requires careful selection and synthesis of both the polymer and the dopant, and processing strongly influences physical state and properties \cite{kim2024disorder, kim2020highly}.
 Even within a single polymer–dopant system, numerous choices (solvents, annealing temperatures, doping times, environment) create a combinatorial design space.
-This complexity makes traditional experimentation time, resource, and labor intensive, while the diversity of polymers, dopants, and synthesis routes invites advanced statistical tools and laboratory automation.
+This combinatorial design space makes traditional experimentation resource-intensive, necessitating the use of laboratory automation and advanced statistical tools to navigate the diverse range of synthesis routes.

 To systematically explore this space, scalable, automated synthesis and characterization are essential.
 Self-driving labs (SDLs) integrate optimization, machine learning (ML), and robotics to automate discovery \cite{rapp2024self, martin2023perspectives}.
 SDLs have been explored for thin-film properties \cite{liu2023autonomous, rooney2022self, macleod2020self, wang2025autonomous}, carbon nanotube synthesis \cite{nikolaev2016autonomy}, mechanics of additively manufactured objects \cite{gongora2021using, gongora2020bayesian}, nanoparticle synthesis \cite{zhao2023robotic, volk2023alphaflow,epps2020artificial}, yeast genetics \cite{king2004functional}, and catalyst composition \cite{burger2020mobile}, among other areas.
 SDLs address slow design-space exploration, gaps between experimental stages, and the absence of feedback to select subsequent experiments \cite{abolhasani2023rise}, using adaptive design of experiments (ADoE) to minimize experimental burden.
 They employ robotics for repetitive tasks and ML models as cost-effective surrogates for linking processing conditions to properties.
 Within SDLs, properties vary widely in evaluation cost.
-There is strong interest in mapping inexpensive measurements to costly properties \cite{baishnab2024identifying}.
+There is a strong interest in mapping inexpensive measurements to costly properties \cite{baishnab2024identifying}.
 Traditionally, surrogate features are identified by domain experts, yielding strong predictions but with system-specific, time-consuming efforts that do not readily generalize.
 As design complexity grows, reliance on manual intuition becomes a bottleneck.

 A scalable alternative is to combine expert intuition with data-driven feature identification \cite{na2025interpretable}.
 Experts frame the physics and constraints; algorithms then explore broader candidate features, rank predictive power, and reveal non-obvious relationships.
 This hybrid approach leverages human insight and the speed and objectivity of ML, enabling more rapid, interpretable, and generalizable feature discovery.